 This page provides a repository for information about building EPICS on Microsoft Windows.
 If there are any mistakes here, or you find any other information that ought to go on this page, please let me know.
 In May 2010, Carsten Winkler (BESSY) posted a set of instructions to tech-talk for building Base R3.14.11 with Visual Studio 2010 Express on Windows XP.
 However that information may be older than the instructions on this page below.
 There is a similar (older) page to this one at KEK which goes into more detail and shows some older compilers and different versions of Base.
-Paul Gibbons recently posted instructions on using the Microsoft Windows Debugger (WinDbg) to trace bugs in Windows IOCs.
+Paul Gibbons posted instructions in 2012 on using the Microsoft Windows Debugger (WinDbg) to trace bugs in Windows IOCs.

 Compilers and Build tools